Rajesh-Sec-Project/simon/INSTALL.md

 ### Compilation

-Any sub-priject Makefile defines several top-level targets :
+Any sub-project Makefile defines several top-level targets :
 + **release** : generate the final binary in release mode
 + **debug** : generate the final binary in debug mode
 + **clean** : remove the $(TMP_DIR) and $(BIN_DIR) folders (and therefore any build-generated file)